-In 2022, the DR received some \$376 million in official development assistance, primarily from France, the US, South Korea, and the EU.
+In 2021, the DR received some \$447.6 million in official development assistance, primarily from France, the US, South Korea, and the EU.
 US bilateral aid to the DR totaled \$79 million in 2022, \$25 million of which was earmarked for health initiatives.
-The US also provides significant funding, training, and equipment through the Caribbean Basin Security Initiative (see Political and Social Relations).
+The US also provides significant funding, training, and equipment through the Caribbean Basin Security Initiative (see p.
+10 of Political and Social Relations).